ccpowers-NOAA/PEMAD-PBB-fastp/README.md

 Execute the pipeline interactively by running

-`nextflow -c nf.config.NOAA_SEDNA run main.nf -entry QC`
+`nextflow -c nf.config.NOAA_SEDNA run main.nf -entry QC -with-dag flowchart.png`

 or in the queue by running